NethServer/docs/administrator-manual/en/base_system.rst

 be transmitted on the same cable, but it will be handled as if it were sent and received on separate network cards.
 The use of VLAN, requires properly configured switches.

+.. warning:: The **PPPoE** logical interface must be assigned the red
+             role, thus requires the gateway functionality.
+See :ref:`firewall-section` for details.

 .. _RFC1918-section: